-Two classroom days providing 1.6 CEU (Continuing Education Units) or 16 PDH (Professional Development Hours).
+Two classroom or live remote training days providing 1.6 CEU (Continuing Education Units) or 16 PDH (Professional Development Hours).

 This training course will provide participants with the opportunity to understand how process measurements and controls can assure the reliable, efficient and safe operation of their facilities.